Mistakes You Don’t Want To Make in Effective Instruction

 Teacher Student Relationship Building

-“Each and Every student is supported by relevant standards with Measurable and Achievable Outcomes that are Accessible and Drive ALL Learning.”
+“Each and relevant standards support every student with Measurable and Achievable Outcomes that are Accessible and Drive ALL Learning.”

 You notice the words “Measurable and Achievable Outcomes” in the strategic learning practice.
 This is another element of effective instruction: Clear, Shared Outcomes.